 \subsubsection{Resilience of unicellular organisms under environmental stress}

-Resilience in unicellular organisms, such as yeast, cyanobacteria and other microbes refers their ability to survive a disturbance \cite{meredith2018applying}.
-It can be achieved either through absorbing effects of a disturbance without a notable change, or through cooperative growth so as to recover the abundance of its community.
-The ability to tolerate a disturbance primarily depends on the traits associated with individual cells, while the ability to recover mainly depends on traits associated with the populations.
-Note that, in microbiology, the former insensitivity to a disturbance is defined as resistance, and the latter ability to recover is called resilience \cite{carvalho2019antibiotic}.
-Since that the term `resilience' was first proposed to include both abilities to withstand and recover from perturbations \cite{holling1973resilience} (see Chapter \ref{Ecology}), so we use resilience to refer to both of these two abilities.
-Next, we review two typical examples of resilience in unicellular organisms under environmental stress.
+Resilience in unicellular organisms such as yeast, cyanobacteria and other microbes refers to their ability to survive a disturbance \cite{meredith2018applying}.
+It can be achieved either by absorbing the effects of a disturbance without undergoing a notable change or through cooperative growth that enables the community of microorganisms to recover its abundance.
+The ability to tolerate a disturbance depends primarily on the traits associated with individual cells; conversely, the ability to recover depends mainly on traits associated with the population.
+Notably, in microbiology, the former (insensitivity to a disturbance) is defined as resistance, and the latter (the ability to recover) is called resilience \cite{carvalho2019antibiotic}.
+Since the term ``resilience'', as first proposed, included both the ability to withstand perturbations and the that to recover from them \cite{holling1973resilience} (see Chapter \ref{Ecology}), we use ``resilience'' to refer to both these abilities.
+Next, we review two typical examples of resilience in unicellular organisms exposed to environmental stresses.

-\textbf{Cooperative growth of budding yeast in sucrose.} The Budding yeast, \textit{Saccharomyces cerevisiaes}, is a single-celled eukaryotic fungi, who uses oxygen to release the energy from sugar.
-The sugar concentration could affect the rate of yeast growth: up to a certain point, the higher sugar concentration results in the faster its growth (yeast cannot grow in very strong sugar, but this is beyond the scope of our discussion here) \cite{d2006effects}.
-In an experiment, laboratory populations of budding yeast grow in sucrose, and a daily dilution was performed \cite{dai2013slower}, where a fraction (for example, 1 in 500 for a dilution factor 500) of cells were transferred into fresh media.
-As the dilution factor increases (the sucrose concentration decreases), yeast populations decreases and collapse at a tipping point, showing an abrupt phase shift.
-The tipping point the cooperative growth of yeast cells, which creates a positive feedback.
+\textbf{Cooperative growth of budding yeast in sucrose.} The budding yeast \textit{Saccharomyces cerevisiae} is a single-celled eukaryotic fungus that uses oxygen to release energy from sugar.
+The concentration of sugar in the yeast's environment affects the rate of yeast growth; up to a point, higher sugar concentrations result in faster growth (yeast cannot grow at extremely high sugar concentrations, but this is beyond the scope of our discussion here) \cite{d2006effects}.
+In an experiment \cite{dai2013slower}, laboratory populations of budding yeast were grown in sucrose, and a daily dilution was performed in which a fraction (for example, 1 in 500 or a dilution factor of 500) of the cells was transferred to fresh medium.
+As the dilution factor increased (and the sucrose concentration decreased), the yeast populations decreased and collapsed at a tipping point, showing an abrupt phase shift.
+The tipping point is the point at which the cooperative growth of yeast cells occurs; such cooperative growth creates positive feedback loops.